Dynamic Vehicle Scheduling

 Components:

-2. Optimization Layer: Solves the prize-collecting vehicle scheduling problem to determine optimal routes given the predicted priorities
+- Optimization Layer: Solves the prize-collecting vehicle scheduling problem to determine optimal routes given the predicted prizes, by maximizing total collected prizes minus travel costs:

 The neural network architecture adapts to the feature dimensionality: